quicwg/base-drafts/draft-ietf-quic-transport.md

 value.

 An endpoint restarts its idle timer when a packet from its peer is received and processed successfully.
-An endpoint restarts its idle timer when sending an ack-eliciting packet if no other ack-eliciting packets have been sent since last receiving and processing a packet.
+An endpoint also restarts its idle timer when sending an ack-eliciting packet if no other ack-eliciting packets have been sent since last receiving and processing a packet.
 Restarting this timer when sending a packet ensures that connections are not closed after new activity is initiated.